2021 Spring Conference Frequently Asked Questions

 Can you accommodate a special needs diet?

 We are happy to accommodate vegetarian, vegan and gluten free diets.
-If you have other special requests, please reach out to us to see if we can accommodate your specific needs.
+We are unable to accommodate additional needs.

 If I do not want to eat onsite, what are my options?